Sumathi-G/Sumathi-G/README.md

 ## 👋 Hello, I’m **Sumathi G**

-🎓 Student | 💻 Aspiring Developer
+🎓 Student | 💻 Aspiring AI & Data Science

 I am passionate about building, learning, and growing in the world of technology.
 Currently exploring new tools, sharpening my skills, and working on exciting projects.